Oliver2552/SQL_Project/QA.md

 ```
 SELECT
     *
 FROM
     all_sessions;
 ```

 this table appears to be an amalgamation of the prior (or atleast an attempt to..) - several columns present as entirely (or close to) filled with NULL values, questioning their presence and whether they should be dropped.

-The 'time' column, like the prior needs to be converted from what appears to be seconds to a timestamp.
+The 'time' and 'timeonsite' columns, like the prior needs to be converted from what appears to be seconds to a timestamp.

 The 'city' column has many instances of missing values.